- 8 hours

 Where do we meet?
 Where does it end?

 Kate's full-day itinerary in Florence will meet at the San Miniato al Monte Church–we recommend taking a taxi to the top of the hill.
 Our day together concludes near the Florence Duomo.
-Your confirmation email will have the exact meeting point details along with a map, and a 24-hour phone number for any last-minute issues.
+Your confirmation email will have the exact meeting point details along with a map.

 What if it’s raining?